OlegStotsky/React-Typescript-BoilerPlate/README.md

 # React Typescript BoilerPlate
-BoilerPlate that includes everything you need to develop a beautiful web app out of the box.
+Boilerplate that includes everything you need to develop a beautiful web app out of the box.

 ## Technological Stack